prefrontal/README/README.md

 • I may provide suggestions, but I will try to not force a solution.

-• At the end of the day, you own the code and know more than I do.
+• At the end of the day, you own the code and know more about our systems than I do.
 I will trust your judgement.

 • Everyone is different, and I realize some engineers need more guidance than others.
 If you need more direction from me then please let me know as soon as possible.